Nespresso vs. Keurig: Which single-serve coffee maker is best?

 Though Keurig has plenty of versatility options, Nespresso brews a tastier, more full-bodied cup of coffee.

-Since I live in a household without split opinions on dark and blonde roast, I would lean toward investing in a Nespresso Vertuo Next by Breville for its consistent performance and ability to produce luxurious crema.
+Since I live in a household without split opinions on dark and blonde roast, I would lean toward investing in a Nespresso Vertuo Next by Breville for its consistent performance and ability to pull delicious espresso shots with luxurious crema.

 For people in big households or for office use, a Keurig might be better at fulfilling all coffee drinkers' demands.
 In those instances, I’d recommend this Keurig K-Cafe—the most versatile machine in our single-serve pod brewer roundup.

-Our favorite single-serve coffee machine is extremely intuitive and makes delicious coffee.
+Our favorite single-serve coffee machine makes delicious coffee—and it's discounted during Amazon Prime Day sales.

 This ultra-versatile machine can help you cater your perfect cup of coffee with very little effort.